England. Change location

 Block 2 considers social and emotional development, spanning the development of the self (Or the answer to the question, ‘who am I?’); the role of diverse families in children and young people’s lives; the many factors that influence how we can understand and support children and young people’s mental health and psychological wellbeing; and the role of learning, schooling and education in children and young people’s lives.

 Block 3 addresses aspects of diversity in contemporary childhoods and youth.
-It introduces ideas about social and cultural ideologies of childhood and how these can affect children and young people’s lives.
+It introduces ideas about the social and cultural ideologies of childhood and how these can affect children and young people’s lives.
 It considers core issues of disability, race, global childhoods with a focus on the global South, and gender in children and young people’s lives.

 Block 4 discusses transitions and change in childhood and youth.
-The units consider children and young people’s new ‘hybrid’ digital lives as well as the transition from childhood and youth, through adolescence and into adulthood.
+The units consider children and young people’s new ‘hybrid’ digital lives as well as the transition from childhood and youth through adolescence and into adulthood.

 Teaching and assessment